KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 A. Hill, F. McGrath, D. & W. McAliece, C. Lodding, J. Thompson, G. Robertson, Willard DeMamiel, O. DeMamiel, E. Elliott

 Match report: It was half past 3 o'clock when the timekeepers, Messrs E. J. Polkinghorne and C. Pike rang the gong that signalled the start of the game before a very large attendance.
 Whitton attacked early in the game and A. Hill with a high punt made the first score, a point for Whitton.
 The next score was a goal also for Whitton, scored by G. Robertson.
 Griffith got moving, but their advance was checked by a number of free kicks given to Whitton.
 By a smart piece of play Jack Haines secured and opened the scores for Griffith by a goal.
-For the most part the play was scrambly and the players had a job to know what to do, as the umpire allowed many breaches to go by without using the whistle.
+For the most part the play was scrambly, and the players had a job to know what to do, as the umpire allowed many breaches to go by without using the whistle.
 The first quarter ended with the scores: Whitton 1 goal 1 behind — 7 points; Griffith 1 goal — 6 points.

-It was apparent when tho second term had been going a little while that the umpire had lost control of the game, which was getting more like a rough and tumble.
+It was apparent when the second term had been going a little while that the umpire had lost control of the game, which was getting more like a rough and tumble.
 Griffith were not getting a fair share of the whistle and both players and onlookers expressed their disapproval of the umpire.
 Whitton scored a single and a free kick had been awarded to a Whitton player in front of Griffith sticks when a sensational happening almost brought the game to an end.

 UMPIRE ASSAULTED

 Jack Connell, a Griffith player, rushed down from the centre of the field and punched the central umpire, knocking him down.
 No doubt the prompt action of Sergeant Thomson in placing Connell under arrest saved a melee, the spectators having rushed the ground in an angry mood.
 Some deploring the assault, others saying the referee deserved what he got.
 It was a sad incident, one that has rarely, if at any time been witnessed on a football ground before and warranted drastic action on the part of those controlling the game, if they wished to keep the support of the public.
 After the assault a number of spectators left the ground in disgust.
-The players too, resumed the game in an indifferent manner, especially when it was seen that the umpire was weak towards Griffith, giving free-kicks when appeal for.
+The players too, resumed the game in an indifferent manner, especially when it was seen that the umpire was weak towards Griffith, giving free kicks when appeal for.
 The game re-started with the Whiitton player having his free kick in front of the goals, but the ball went out of bounds amidst the derisive cheers of the onlookers.
 Whitton scored a single before Griffith got the upper hand and following a single, George Longmore added a goal for Griffith with a grubber.
-Griffith retained possession of the ball by a series of short kicks and marks: but they played too much to the centre and the good play was resuitless.
+Griffith retained possession of the ball by a series of short kicks and marks: but they played too much to the centre and the good play was resultless.
 McAliece got the ball away from Whitton's sticks.
-The next scores was for Griffith.
-Jack Owen sent to Jack Haines, to Frank Manning who punted almost through the goal mouth, the needed touch was given by H. Manning, who punched the ball and a goal resulted.
+The next scores were for Griffith.
+Jack Owen sent to Jack Haines, to Frank Manning who punted almost through the goal mouth, the needed touch was given by H. Manning, who punched the ball, and a goal resulted.

 In the third quarter a heavy shower of rain foil and the ground became very slippery and only play of a desultory nature followed.
 At the end of the third quarter the scores were:

-In the final term tho scoring was more even, Griffith, who had played one man short after Connell was arrested, had two other players limping badly and in the fourth quarter Charlie Stevenson was carried off with a cramp in the leg.
+In the final term the scoring was more even, Griffith, who had played one man short after Connell was arrested, had two other players limping badly and in the fourth quarter Charlie Stevenson was carried off with a cramp in the leg.

 The final scores were Griffith 8 goals 8 behinds — 56 points; Whitton 4 goal 9 behinds — 33 points.